OhBonsai/croner/README.md

 ## Function
-In development, we often need to set time tasks.
+In development, we often need to manage time tasks.
 [Golang Cron](https://github.com/robfig/cron/tree/v2) provides some good basic schedule functions.
 But in some complex scenarios.
 It's not enough.
 Like:

 - Any task could fail.
 If the task fails. try again or stop this task?